“He is an exceptional player who fully understands the jazz language

 - Mike West, Washington City Paper

-Not one to stand still musically, Whalen is also very busy with numerous musical projects, including the Tim Whalen Trio, the Tim Whalen Nonet, the Tim Whalen Septet, and the Tim Whalen Chamber Ensemble, which mixes classical chamber music, soul music, poetry, and jazz.
+Not one to stand still musically, Whalen is also very busy with numerous musical projects, including his Trio, Nonet, Septet, new Chamber Ensemble, which mixes classical chamber music, soul music, poetry, and jazz.
+He also co-leads the new 17-piece KW BIG BAND with the amazing guitarist and composer Michael Kramer.